 This episode not only explores domestic abuse to an incredible degree, but it also uses interview audio of three domestic child abuse survivors who can give first-hand accounts of the kinds of horrors they have experienced.

-This episode is not an easy listen and will have you feeling unsettled.
+This episode is not easy to listen to and will have you feeling unsettled.
 Still, it is a seminal episode of the series that will help you to fully appreciate just how horrifying and, unfortunately, frequent domestic child abuse can be.

 You should check out this episode because it will make you feel sick to your stomach, and you’ll probably need a few days afterward to recover.